acg-team/ProPIP/ProPIP.wiki/Home.md

 # ProPIP: Progressive Multiple Sequence Alignment with Poisson Indel Process

-ProPIP is a Multiple Sequence Alignment inference software that implements the Poisson Indel Process (Bouchard-Côté & Jordan, PNAS, 2013) in the Maximum Likelihood framework.
+ProPIP is a Multiple Sequence Alignment inference software that implements the Poisson Indel Process [1] in the Maximum Likelihood framework.

 ---